This guide is continuously updated for relevancy, accuracy, and the most recent info.

 Best-in-segment 17.7-inch-diagonal central touchscreen

 Chevy’s full-size Tahoe flosses an abundance of brawn coupled with streamlined and stylish looks.
-In 2021, the big hauler was fully redesigned, adding the sportier & street-inspired RST version based on the Tahoe LT, gaining bigger 22-inch wheels and blacked-out features inside and out.
-In 2023, the Tahoe RST Performance Edition joined the lineup, and for 2025, the big hauler gains a refreshed exterior design featuring bolder signature lighting and innovative lighting animations, complemented by new available 24-inch wheels.
-The interior is revamped, showcasing a best-in-segment 17.7-inch-diagonal central touchscreen and an upgraded High Country interior, with additional refinements across the lineup.
-A new second-generation 3.0L turbo-diesel Duramax engine, offering 10 percent more horsepower than current models, is slated for later production.
-The 2025 Tahoe’s ride and handling enhancements are engineered for heightened driving refinement.
+In 2021, the big hauler was entirely redesigned, adding the sportier & street-inspired RST version based on the Tahoe LT, gaining bigger 22-inch wheels and blacked-out features inside and out.
+In 2023, the Tahoe RST Performance Edition joined the lineup.
+For 2025, the big hauler gains a refreshed exterior design featuring bolder signature lighting and innovative lighting animations, complemented by newly available 24-inch wheels.

 Chevrolet Suburban (Full-Size SUV)